tbjimmer/startup/README.md

 - HTTPS login
 - Multiple crates to choose from
-- Opened crates return an item to a players account
+- All items opened by other players live is shown
-- All items opened by all players are displayed
+- Scoreboard totals for each rarity per player
-- Ability to see personal inventory of all opened items
+- Several selectors/options that allow for a personalized game

 ### Technologies

 I am going to use the required technologies in the following ways.

 - **HTML** - Login, personal inventory, opening crate / public view
-- **CSS** - Create a clean look for all, with emphasis on inventory and opening pages
+- **CSS** - Create a clean look for all, with emphasis on opening page
-- **React** - Affirms login, opens crate
+- **React** - Affirms login, opens crate, allows for selections on menus
 - **Service** - Backend service to update public recent openings live, calculate what each opened item will be
-- **DB/Login** - Login registry, personal inventory storage, and temporary public openings
+- **DB/Login** - Login registry and temporary public openings
 - **WebSocket** - When finalized, the opened item is shown to all players

 ## 🚀 AWS deliverable